 While cybersquatting and this form of anti-competitive behaviour is not permitted by the Australian registry, you'll find it can be a lengthy and sometimes expensive process to regain control of an address through legal channels.
 Depending on the circumstances, the attempt may not always be successful.

 Australian associations, non-profit organisations and other groups may find another domain extension best to acquire; .e.g .org.au.
-We'll discuss Internet website address extensions later in this article.
+We'll discuss why you should choose particular Internet website address extensions later in this article.

-Searching for and finding a good domain name that's not already registered can be quite a challenge; particularly if generic words are involved, but the search is well worth the effort and a little easier when querying the Australian registry as there's usually a little less competition for addresses.
+Searching for and finding a good domain name that's not already registered can be quite a challenge; particularly if generic words are involved, but the search is well worth the effort and a little easier when querying the Australian registry as there's usually less competition for address choices.

 It's worthwhile considering registering a web name containing generic words related to your products and services, as it is easier for people to remember, but it may also have the best resale value if you should choose to sell your business and/or web site in the future.
 Additionally, generic words in an Internet domain name, whether hyphenated or not, can help you be found on search engines.

 While generic addresses and those with English language words are certainly good, you'll find a domain is what you make it - acquiring a completely made up address can be beneficial as it helps you stand out from the pack and develop a brand.
 A good example is Google - it wasn't a dictionary word prior to 2006 when it was so prevalent in communications due to Google's domination in search that it was included in the Oxford Dictionary.

 Don't have your heart set on any one Australian web site address - our advice is to make a list of search possibilities as you may find some of your choices already taken.